postgresml/postgresml/pgml-cms/docs/introduction/getting-started/create-your-database.md

 ---
 description: >-
-  You can create a GPU powered database in less than a minute using our hosted cloud.
+  Create a GPU powered database in less than a minute using our hosted cloud.
 ---